Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/job_function_define_call.md

 ) -> tp.Numpy:
 ```

-The complete code wo can refer to [Consistent and Mirrored](consistent_mirrored.md)'s  [mixed_parallel_mlp.py](../code/extended_topics/hybrid_parallelism_mlp.py)
+For the complete code, you can refer to [Consistent and Mirrored](consistent_mirrored.md)'s  [mixed_parallel_mlp.py](../code/extended_topics/hybrid_parallelism_mlp.py)

 ### PlaceHolder

-Specifically, the `images`、`logits`、`labels`、`loss` and some other objects have no data in our definition of the job function.
-They are used to describe the **shape** and **attribute** of data, which is called PlaceHolder.
+Noted that the `images`、`logits`、`labels`、`loss` and some other objects have no data in our definition of the job function.
+They are used to describe **the shape and attribute of data**, which is called **PlaceHolder**.

-The PlaceHolder in job function's parameter, use `Numpy.Placeholder`、`ListNumpy.Placeholder`、`ListListNumpy.Placeholder` under the `oneflow.typing` to annotate the data type of job function's parameter.
+The PlaceHolder in job function's parameter, use `Numpy.Placeholder`, `ListNumpy.Placeholder`, `ListListNumpy.Placeholder` under the `oneflow.typing` to annotate the data type of job function's parameter.
 As we call the job function, we should pass the `numpy` object

-Besides the several types under the `oneflow.typing` in parameter.
+Besides the several types under the `oneflow.typing`.
 The variable computed by OneFlow operators or layers, like the `reshape`、`hidden`、`logits`、`loss` and some other in above code, are also PlaceHolder.

-Either of the variables mentioned above, They inherit the base class `BlobDef` directly or indirectly, we call this object type as **Blob** in OneFlow.
+Either of the variables mentioned above, they inherit the base class `BlobDef` directly or indirectly, we call this object type as **Blob** in OneFlow.

 The **Blob** has no data in definition of job function.
 It only plays the role of data placeholder which is convenient to framework inference.

 ### The return value of the job function

 The concept of the data placeholder **Blob** is emphasized above because the return value of the job function cannot be arbitrarily specified.
-It must be `Blob` type object or the container which only containing the `Blob` object
+It must be `Blob` type object or the container which only contain the `Blob` object.

 As the `loss` returned in the above code, it's type is `Blob` object

 The return values of job function should be annotated.
-As an example, `-> tp.Numpy` in above code means return a `Blob` object.
+As an example, `-> tp.Numpy` in above code means the function returns a `Blob` object.

 In Another example, we can annotate the return value type as `-> Tuple[tp.Numpy, tp.Numpy]`.It means the function return a `tuple` which contains two `Blob` object